Top 7 Cart Abandonment Reasons–and What You Can Do About It

 No matter how smart and hard retailers work to bring customers to their site and lead them throughout the shopping process, only three out of ten shopping carts will actually generate an order.
 That is a significant amount of lost revenue, especially if the sale winds up going to your competition.

-While the vast majority of retailers find shopping cart abandonment a big issue, some see it as an opportunity to gain an advantage against the competition.
+While the vast majority of retailers find shopping cart abandonment a big issue, some see this email automation as an opportunity to gain an advantage against the competition.
 This article reveals why those issues emerge and how to address them the best way possible.